Shellings and sheddings induced by collapses: Star decomposability implies vertex decomposability.

-Because the join of two vertex decomposable complexes is vertex decomposable~\cite[Proposition~2.4]{provan-billera80}, it is sufficient to show that $\lk(v, \lk(w,\X)_{\succeq'' v})$ is vertex decomposable and $(k-2)$-dimensional.
-For this, let us recall that $\prec''$ is defined so that it coincides with a shedding order on $\lk(w, \X)$ restricted to $P(w)$.
-Therefore, to get the required claims, we need to know that $v \in P(w)$ (which we know), and that $v$ is not among the last $k$ vertices of the aforementioned shedding of $\lk(w,\X)$.
-If $w = \hat w$ we get this because $v$ is not among the last $(k+1)$-vertices in the $\prec''$ order on $V(\X)$ (the last one is $\hat w$, and the vertices of $P(\hat w)$ immediately precede).
-If $w \neq \hat w$ we get this because the overlap $\O(w, W_{\succ w})$ is $(k-1)$-dimensional, and the vertices of this overlap belong to $V(\lk(w,\X))$ while they do not belong to $P(w)$.
+In order to apply Lemma~\ref{l:is_shedding}, we also check that $v$ is not among the last $k$ vertices of the aforementioned shedding $\lhd''$ of $\lk(w,\X)$.
+If $w = \hat w$, we get this because we assume that $v$ is not among the last $k+1$ vertices in the $\prec''$ order on $V(\X)$ (the last one is $\hat w$, and the vertices of $P(\hat w)$ immediately precede).
+If $w \neq \hat w$ we get this because the overlap $\O(w, W_{\succ w})$ is $(k-1)$-dimensional (see Remark~\ref{r:sd}(ii)), and the vertices of this overlap belong to $V(\lk(w,\X))$ while they do not belong to $P(w)$.